-There is no national screening programme for lung cancer but there is increasing evidence that targeting health checks to high-risk individuals can lead to more cancers being diagnosed at an earlier stage.
+There is no national screening programme for lung cancer, but there is increasing evidence that targeting health checks to high-risk individuals can lead to more cancers being diagnosed at an earlier stage.
 Second-round results from a community-based lung cancer screening pilot in Manchester funded by Macmillan Cancer Support found that, of 1194 high-risk individuals who received low-dose CT scans, 19 cases were diagnosed.
-The majority (79%) were early stage and 70% were offered potentially curative treatment.8 NHS England is now running further pilots with primary care being an essential partner in identifying those at risk.9
+The majority (79%) were early stage and 70% were offered potentially curative treatment.8 NHS England is now running further pilots, with primary care being an essential partner in identifying those at risk.9

 5. Support patients to make treatment decisions

 Currently, only a small percentage of patients are amenable to potentially curative surgical resection at diagnosis.
-In 2017, 18% of patients with non-small-cell lung cancer (NSCLC) received surgery.3 The number of patients with lung cancer who undergo surgery is increasing but the overall low figures contribute to poor survival rates.
+In 2017, 18% of patients with non-small-cell lung cancer (NSCLC) received surgery.3 The number of patients with lung cancer who undergo surgery is increasing, but the overall low figures contribute to poor survival rates.
 Patients who are medically unfit for the physical challenge of surgery may be able to receive highly focused radiotherapy, that is, stereotactic radiosurgery or stereotactic ablative radiotherapy.
 A far greater number of people are offered palliative radiotherapy and chemotherapy.
 Rates of chemotherapy in patients with good performance status, that is, those who are ambulatory and not in bed or a chair for more than 50% of waking hours, are around 65% in the UK.3 Once diagnosed, patients should have access to GPs for support and help in making decisions about treatment.

 6. Know about ‘personalised’ medicine

-Analysing for these mutations may require sequential biopsies but may also permit access to novel treatment with what is increasingly referred to as ‘personalised’ medicine.
+Analysing for these mutations may require sequential biopsies, but may also permit access to novel treatment with what is increasingly referred to as ‘personalised’ medicine.

 7. Be aware of immunotherapy and its side-effects

 Oncological immunotherapy harnesses a person’s immune system to target malignant cells.
 Either alone or in combination with conventional treatments, immunotherapy can significantly improve patient outcomes in NSCLC and other cancers.
-These therapies are often better tolerated than conventional treatments with a different toxicity profile.
+These therapies are often better tolerated than conventional treatments, and have a different toxicity profile.
 The toxicities of immunotherapy often mimic autoimmune disease, including reactions such as colitis, hepatitis, endocrinopathies, and skin toxicities.
 GPs should be aware of these newer treatments and their potential for improved outcomes, but also their different side-effects.
 These side-effects are highlighted in a toxicity risk assessment tool produced by the UK Oncology Nursing Society in partnership with Macmillan Cancer Support.13

 8. Involve palliative care services early

-Despite the excitement about novel therapies it is still sadly the case that the majority of patients with lung cancer will die of their disease.
+Despite the excitement about novel therapies, it is still sadly the case that the majority of patients with lung cancer will die of their disease.
 Early involvement of palliative care should always be considered and trials have shown that these services can improve quality of life and may even improve overall survival.14 NICE recommends that all patients with lung cancer should have access to a clinical nurse specialist (CNS).15,16 However, not every patient has access to specialist nursing support in hospital: the 2018 National Lung Cancer Audit found that 30% had no access to a CNS.3 Support from a CNS in primary care will always be necessary.

 Short-course radiotherapy may be useful for pain and haemoptysis.
 Patients with persistent pleural effusion may regain some independence and reduced hospital visits with permanent indwelling pleural drains or after a talc pleurodesis procedure.
 Pleurodesis obliterates the pleural space to prevent recurrent effusion.
 Installation of talc as an irritant into the pleural space causes fibrosis.17